 Furthermore, this one missed out on the polyfuse for USB overcurrent and short-circuit protection.
 And whether or not the larger tolerances affect the operation of the board, the cheaper components make the finished product look very 1977.
 However on a brighter note, an IC socket is included.

-Assembly was quick and simple.
-There are excellent online instructions published by the Freeduino creator NKC available here.
-However you can also follow the silk-screen labels on the PCB as well.
-A good method is to start with the lowest-profile compontents, such as resistors and capacitors:
+Assembly was quick and simple, and you can also follow the silk-screen labels on the PCB as well.
+A good method is to start with the lowest-profile components, such as resistors and capacitors:

 … then followed by the capacitors, crystal, LEDs and reset button:

 Notice how the ceramic capacitors lead-spacing is too narrow for the holes on the PCB – this makes me think that the distributor has skimped out on the final product and been too lazy to update the PCB layout.
 The ATmega168 label is an example of this.
 Moving forward, the voltage regulator and sockets.
 The easiest way to solder in the shield sockets is to place them into the pins of an Arduino shield and solder – as such: